 “It is hard to differentiate between our products and others but if you look keenly you will discover the difference because our pencils are made from recycled newspapers while others are made of wood.
-Another distinct feature is that, the led of pencils made by AKEES is thicker (2.5mm) than the usual ones made by the Chinese (1.5mm)”, Bassey said.
+Another distinct feature is that the led of pencils made by AKEES is thicker (2.5mm) than the usual ones made by the Chinese (1.5mm)”, Bassey claimed.

 The process of using old newspapers to make pencils instead of wood according to Bassey is cheaper, environmentally friendly, reduces deforestation and most importantly cuts production cost by almost half.